 Different jobs require different types of gloves.
-In the medical field, everyone relies on latex or rubber gloves, but when it comes to tough, outdoor jobs, you need something a little more durable.
+In the medical field, everyone relies on latex or rubber gloves, but you need something a little more durable when it comes to tough outdoor jobs.
 Leather, for example.

 Leather gloves come in many shapes and styles, but do you know which are the best leather work gloves for your job?